Want to learn how to open a coffee shop in North Carolina? You don’t have to do it alone – or pay hefty franchise or coffee school fees.

 - Choosing an espresso machine and other coffee shop equipment

-- Training your baristas
+- Hands-on coffee shop training for your baristas

 - Marketing your shop to attract customers